 In South Africa, we call passion fruit granadilla for some strange reason, but I prefer to use the former name due to the international readers of Drizzle and Dip.
 At this time it’s in abundance which I am only too pleased about.
 If you are lucky enough to own a vine you will probably sit with a glut in summer and that’s where I come in.
 Two of my all time favourite and very popular recipes for passion fruit are curd and sorbet.
 Both get rid of a cup – which roughly translates into a kilogram of whole fruit, instantly and deliciously.

 I made a little how-to story on my Steller to show you how easy it is to make

 You will need to make the passion fruit curd in advance obviously, and the recipe makes more than you need but who cares, there are so many amazing things you can make with it.
 Or, you can just spoon it out of the jar or spread it over shortbread or brioche toast.

-Once you have your curd made you can get busy making the cake and for this I would be lost without my Breville 800 Class stand Mixer.
-I use the whisk attachment of my stand mixer and can then get busy doing other things while this machine beats up a light and perfect batter.
+Once you have your curd made you can get busy making the cake and for this.
+I use the whisk attachment of my stand mixer and can then get busy doing other things while this machine beats up light and perfect batter.
 I was watching Downton Abbey on Sunday night and one of the first generation cake mixers featured on the show (episode 1 Season 5).
-Quite a fuss was made over this archaic piece of machinery and I felt rather happy that I wasnt baking cakes in 1922.
+Quite a fuss was made over this archaic piece of machinery and I felt rather happy that I wasn’t baking cakes in 1922.

 This cake has a lovely fine crumb that is moist and not too sweet.
 The icing could not be easier to make.
 I suggest serving a dollop of whipped cream alongside your slice, or you could stir a little curd through the cream to further carry the flavour forward.

 Passionfruit curd – make in advancePrint